There’s No Place Like Home – Respite Care After Leaving Hospital

 The ‘Home First’ Approach

-While hospital is sometimes the best place to treat people, it is also important to understand that there can be certain drawbacks to clinical care in hospitals too.
+While hospitals are sometimes the best place to treat people, it is also important to understand that there can be certain drawbacks to clinical care in hospitals too.
 For example, if someone is receiving in-home personal or companion care from quality home care providers, a hospital stay can interrupt this and adversely affect the relationship.
+Therefore, it is crucial to arrange respite care to ensure continuous support and minimise disruptions.

 According to the Nuffield Department of Population Health, studies have also shown that admitting frail older people to hospital can sometimes lead to a decline in their physical ability, as well as increase risks of hospital-acquired infections.
 These problems all exist on top of the high costs associated with hospital care.

-It is, therefore, important that a ‘home first’ approach is taken wherever possible, as long as an individual receiving treatment in their own home is clinically safe.
+It is therefore important that a ‘home first’ approach is taken wherever possible, as long as the individual receiving treatment in their own home is clinically safe.
 This means preventing people from being admitted to hospital when they do not actually need to be, but it also means ensuring admitted patients are discharged at the right time.

 One of the ways these issues can be alleviated is by getting patients who have been admitted to hospitals up and about, moving as much as possible and doing ordinary daily tasks.
 Our newly-formed partnership is working together on two pilot wards to introduce Enablement Support Staff, who will assist with these kinds of activities.

-These trained Enablement Support Staff will be working in conjunction with the wards and the therapy team, helping patients to increase their mobility, re-learn skills when necessary, and generally increase the amount of daily tasks they are able to perform independently, or with the kind of more limited assistance that can be offered at home.
+These trained staff will be working in conjunction with the wards and the therapy team, helping patients to increase their mobility, re-learn skills when necessary, and generally increase the amount of daily tasks they are able to perform independently, or with the kind of more limited assistance that can be offered at home.

 It is hoped that this will ultimately result in numerous benefits.
 First and foremost, the patients admitted to hospital will be less likely to suffer negative consequences for their health, while the programme will also help to prepare them for their return home.
 Moreover, it should lead to a reduction in many patients’ length of stay, with studies showing that increasing mobility in wards can reduce average stay length by 1.5 days.